crypto101/book/ssl-and-tls.rst

 user to make requests to a vulnerable website, and you only need to be able to measure the size of the responses.
 It's also extremely
-effective: the researchers that published BREACH report being able to extract secrets, such as CSRF tokens, within one minute.
+effective: the researchers that published BREACH report being able to extract secrets, such as :term:`CSRF` tokens, within one minute.

 In order to defend against CRIME, disable TLS compression.
 This is generally done in most systems by default.
 In order to defend against